paosch/Boris-Bikes/README.md

 This is a program that emulates the Boris Bikes scheme in London.

 The first version was written in February 2018 during week 1 of the Makers Academy course.
-The second version was written in May 2018 to improve the code (refactoring, single responsibility principle, guard conditions) and to practise git flow (branching, pull requests, merging).
+The second version was written in May 2018 to improve the code (refactoring, single responsibility principle, test doubles, guard conditions) and to practise git flow (branching, pull requests, merging).

 ## User stories
 ```